argyle-sample-apps/returning-users/README.md

    2. ### DDS Flow
       Connect an account using a Link Item that supports direct deposit switching, for example `amazon`.
 Use default sample credentials available in Console.
 After successful account connection, `userId`, `accountId` and `linkItemId` will be printed to browser's console.
 Copy-paste those values to corresponding keys in `config.ts`.
    3. ### MFA Flow
       Connect an account using a Link Item that does require MFA, for example `uber`.
 Simulate an `auth_required` error using the generated password from Console.
 After successful account connection, `userId`, `accountId` and `linkItemId` will be printed to browser's console.
-Copy-paste those values to corresponding keys in `config.
+Copy-paste those values to corresponding keys in `config.ts`.

 ## Folder structure (in `src`)